autopticio/catalog/README.md

 #### 3 Run the program through your endpoint and check the results

 ## Autoptic Architecture
+PQL programs are edited locally and posted through a secure API endpoint to the Autoptic PQL runtime where code is executed.
+The runtime will get timeseries data from the remote sources configured in the program.
+The results from the computation are returned to the requesting client.
 ![alt text](https://www.autoptic.io/assets/img/architecture_logical.png)

 ## Understanding PQL